On this page:

 If the Area Chair does not approve the preliminary GSP, it will be returned to the student with a letter indicating the required additions and/or corrections.
 After the appropriate changes have been made in consultation with the advisor, the GSP should be returned to the Doctoral Programs Officer who will forward it to the Area Chair for further review.

 The Second-Year Review is the qualifying process for advancement to doctoral candidacy.
 (See the Second-Year Review section for review requirements that apply to all Areas.)
 It is also known as the Sixth-Quarter Review.
 A committee of three faculty members appraise the student’s research skills and preparation for work on the doctoral dissertation.
 The Second-Year Review should be scheduled prior to the first day of the seventh quarter (see the Second-Year Review section for more details on this policy).
+It is possible to request an extension with advisor approval to do the Second-Year Review during the seventh quarter; see the Doctoral Forms page for the Second-Year Review Extension form.
 Note: the Second-Year review and Dissertation Proposal Hearing cannot happen within the same meeting.

 For the Second-Year Review, the advisor and two other faculty members, selected by the advisor and the student, will review a portfolio of material including the following: